 The sociocultural approach to literacy practically means introducing books with characters from different cultures, races, unusual families, habitats, and all kinds of personalities.
-By identifying with a character from a book, my children are drawn to literature naturally, and I noticed that a lot of them developed intrinsic motivation when it comes to reading.
+By identifying with a character from a book, my children are drawn to literature naturally, and I noticed that many of them developed intrinsic motivation when it comes to reading.

 Last year I started building my foreign languages library, and so far, I have books from Sweden, Greece, Germany, Serbia, and the UK.
-I am working on expanding it and including books from many countries because I believe that storytelling with picture books is so powerful that the language barrier does not matter at all.
+I am expanding it and including books from many countries because I believe that storytelling with picture books is so powerful that the language barrier does not matter at all.

 I have built an interactive online library in Genial.ly, where I added all my books.
-The children to select the book we will cover next time, and they are always eager to learn.
+The children select the book we will cover next time, and they are always eager to learn.
 Explore my interactive library below.

 Teaching reading with technology can be really fruitful, but the aspects we should focus on more are the use of tools and the activities, not so much on the materials themselves.
 Also, using technologies in reading activities is usually more suited for learners aged 10+, which means it works more effectively with more advanced young learners and teenagers.

 Social media-based bite-sized reading + communication via posts and comments – Communicating on Edmodo, Class Dojo, or other social-media-based LMS is always interesting to young and teenage learners.
 Make sure the questions you post are short, and the reading materials are engaging and relevant to the things happening around the world.
 Explore one of my reading/writing tasks on Edmodo done with teenage learners.
 You can easily create a more simplified version for young learners.

 Activity 2: Insert Learning annotation

 Annotation of authentic articles to get them closer to the target group.
 Annotation tools are more suitable for more advanced young learners or teenage learners.
 I usually use InsertLearning for interactive annotation.